Midland's Legacy Scholarship Program Legacy Agencies

 The Life Center

 Contact Person: Diane Ochs, 683-6072, firstname.lastname@example.org

 The Life Center has three volunteer tracks.
 Track I will have student volunteers assisting with clerical work, compiling promotional material, and assisting with special events.
 Track II student volunteers assist teachers and coordinators as they prepare for parent education classes.
 Track III student volunteers assist staff members who provide direct services.
 Student volunteers can expect to leave this Legacy volunteer experience with an understanding of the workings of a community based service organization, a greater awareness of the needs of our community and well-equipped to make decisions promoting sexual integrity for life.

 Approved to sign off on hours: Diane Ochs, Matthew Davis, Judy Rouse.

 Lone Star Sanctuary

 Student volunteers can expect to participate in the general care of dogs and cats, including, but not limited to feeding, scooping, walking, cleaning, laundry, and socialization.
 Approved to sign off on hours: Sabrina Mullison, Julie Keller, Jennifer White.

 2701 North A Street

-Student volunteers needed to assist in The MARC-et, Evening Social Activities, Day Habilitation Classes (arts, crafts, exercise, etc...) and in many other areas, such as decorating for holidays and world summer camp.
-Student volunteers can expect to gain a better understanding that a particular disbility does not define a person and gain experience in potential career areas.
+Student volunteers are needed to assist in The MARC-et, Evening Social Activities, Day Habilitation Classes (arts, crafts, exercise, etc...), work with autism program assisting in social skills classes for children, assist in decorating for special events and in many other areas, such as decorating for holidays and world summer camp.
+Student volunteers can expect to gain a better understanding that a particular disability does not define a person and gain experience in potential career areas.

 March of Dimes Foundation